 A well-crafted story can transform a seemingly hopeless situation into an unexpected triumph.
-However, many enterpreneus argue that serious organizations should not use this format of information delivery because they perceive the storytelling as an entertaining tool rather than informative.
+However, many entrepreneurs argue that serious organizations should not use this format of information delivery because they perceive the storytelling as an entertaining tool rather than informative.
 The purpose of the story is not only to delight the reader but also to instruct and lead.
-Storytelling has been used for many centuries in order to explain difficult concepts, provide an example of someone’s personal experience, and deliver a vision in the most efficient way.
+Storytelling has been used for many centuries in order to explain difficult concepts, someone’s personal experience, and deliver a vision in the most efficient way.
 Think about it, the Bible contains different stories that share accumulated knowledge and wisdom to help navigate and explain the world around us.

 Is there anybody out there who doesn’t enjoy a great story?
-Here are few tips that will help you to master storytelling and perhaps bring your business to the next level.
+Here are a few tips that will help you to master storytelling and perhaps bring your business to the next level.

 Introduce yourself: aka “The opening scene”

-Tip: Most of the businesses talk about how long they have been in business, and how superior they are to their competition.
+Tip: Most of the businesses talk about how long they have been in business.
+And how superior they are to their competition.
 Blah, blah, blah, they put people to sleep.
-If you really want to engage people and make a lasting impression, your story should be the one thing that sets you apart from everyone else.
+If you really want to engage people and make a lasting impression.
+Your story should be the one thing that sets you apart from everyone else.